zarusz/SlimMessageBus/docs/provider_hybrid.md

 - The message type `CustomerEmailChangedEvent` published will be routed to the memory bus for delivery.
 - Conversely, the `SendEmailCommand` will be routed to the Azure Service Bus transport.

-> Currently, routing is determined based on the message type.
-Because of that, you cannot have the same message type handled by different bus transports.
+> Routing is determined based on the message type.

 The `IMessageBus` injected into any layer of your application will be the hybrid bus, therefore production of a message will be routed to the respective bus implementation (memory or Azure SB in our example).

 It is important to understand, that handlers (`IHandler<>`) or consumers (`IConsumer<>`) registered will be managed by the respective child bus that they are configured on.

+There can be more than one child bus that can consume the given message type.
+In this case hybrid bus will route the message to all of the child bus.
+By default any matching child bus will be executed in sequence.
+There is also an option to execute this in pararell (see the `PublishExecutionMode` setting on `HybridMessageBusSettings`).

+> A given request message type can only be handled by one child bus, however, non-request messages can by consumed by multiple child buses.

+The request messages need exactly one handler to calculate the response, therefore if we had more than one handler for a given request it would be ambigous which response to return.

 ### Shared configuration